Program OverviewPrinter Friendly

 - Work with children and families in drop-in centres, shelters and community service programs;

 - Opening your own home childcare in accordance with legislative requirements.

-Successful graduates of this Early Childhood Education program have the opportunity to apply their credits towards further study at the degree level.
-Listed below are the degrees from partnering institutions that are available for this program.
+Successful graduates of this Early Childhood Education program have the opportunity to apply their credits towards further study at the degree level and complementary streams.
+Listed below are the pathways from partnering institutions that are available for this program.